moysklad/api-remap-1.2-doc-in/source/includes/reports/_report_stock_by_operation.md

 + [Purchase Returns](../documents/#dokumenty-vozwrat-postawschiku)
 + [Sales Returns](../documents/#dokumenty-vozwrat-pokupatelq)

-The result of the query is the balances on the positions of the transaction, on the date of the transaction, from the warehouse specified in the transaction, as well as the cost price of transaction items according to FIFO, taking into account the quantity.
+The result of the query is the balances on the items of the transaction, on the date of the transaction, from the warehouse specified in the transaction, as well as the cost price of transaction items according to FIFO, taking into account the quantity.

 #### Request examples